sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 27-04-2023

+- https://engineering.instawork.com/unlocking-the-power-of-data-how-we-scaled-our-analytics-with-an-in-house-event-logging-platform-520d5b58f651 Unlocking the Power of Data: How we scaled our analytics with in-house Event Logging

 # 11-04-2023

 - https://joshua-robinson.medium.com/simplify-kafka-at-scale-with-confluent-tiered-storage-ae8c1a2c9c80 Simplify Kafka at Scale with Confluent Tiered Storage